m-wiesner/m-wiesner.github.io/about.md

 <a href="https://www.clsp.jhu.edu/faculty/jan-trmal">Jan Trmal</a> and
 <a href="https://www.clsp.jhu.edu/faculty/shinji-watanabe">Shinji Watanabe</a>.
 I recently have worked on end-to-end speech recognition in ESPnet, and have contributed to Kaldi in the past.
-Before starting at Johns Hopkins I used work on machine learning applications in atmospheric science.
+Before starting at Johns Hopkins I used to work on machine learning applications in atmospheric science.
 Outside of work, I spend most of my time making music and with my family.</p>

 <hr>